leahkemp/pipeface/docs/popface/run_on_other_hpc.md

 params.alphamissense_db = '/path/to/AlphaMissense_hg38.tsv.gz'
 ```

-Modify the rest of the `nextflow_popface_container.config` for your specific HPC/job sheduler.
+Modify the rest of the `nextflow_popface_container.config` for your specific HPC/job scheduler.

 > **_Note:_** the 'deepvariant_call_variants' and 'deeptrio_call_variants' processes require access to appropriate GPU's